1. What is the purpose of Native Hope?

 7. How does Native Hope offer support to the surrounding tribal communities?

 We stay involved with the local tribal communities in numerous ways: health fairs, 5 and 10k runs, basketball tournaments, culture crafts, computer coding camp, back to school supplies, and much more.
-Currently, our largest project involves a partnership with the Crow Creek Tribal Housing Authority and the BIA Social Services of Crow Creek.
+Our largest project involves a partnership with the Crow Creek Tribal Housing Authority and the BIA Social Services of Crow Creek.
 Native Hope led a campaign to raise funds to remediate meth houses.
+Currently we are raising money to help the Boys and Girls Club of Lower Brule purchase a van.

 8. Are you looking for Native Hope images?